People actually line up and wait for these!

-Sean and I were coming home from travelling and we had nothing to eat.
-All the chicken we had was frozen in the freezer.
+Sean and I were coming home from vacation and we had nothing to eat.
+All the chicken we had was frozen.
 Usually I cook my own chicken using the Costco Kirkland Signature Boneless Skinless Chicken Breasts.
-For a quick and mostly healthy dinner I decided to pick up a Costco Kirkland Signature Quinoa Salad and Costco Kirkland Signature Rotisserie Chicken.
-It's no wonder I see people lining up and waiting for these to be ready.
+For a quick and mostly healthy dinner, I decided to pick up a Costco Kirkland Signature Quinoa Salad and Costco Kirkland Signature Rotisserie Chicken.
+It's no wonder I see people lining up and waiting for these to be ready!
 The Costco Rotisserie Chicken is super convenient and tasty but maybe not the healthiest chicken option.

 The Costco Kirkland Signature Rotisserie Chicken definitely has tasty parts such as the white breast meat but I also find it has parts I find unappetizing.
 For example, the bottom of our chicken was sitting in congealed liquid/oil and there are definitely some fatty, inedible pieces.
 I'm actually a skin fan so I love the crispy, salty, golden skin.
 Definitely a change from our boneless, skinless breasts I usually make.
 The Costco Kirkland Signature Rotisserie Chicken is seasoned well and tastes delicious but I find it to be a little too oily and salty.

 This is the most convenient way to buy chicken.
 It doesn't get more convenient than this.
 Well, maybe if they removed the bones for you?
-When Sean and I were in Hawaii last year we would buy a Rotisserie Chicken from Costco and a salad and I would just pull it apart with my hands (after washing them of course) and it would be the easiest dinner.
-The best before date is only one day after buying but I have consumed the chicken a few days after the best before date and had no problems.
+When Sean and I were in Hawaii last year, we would buy a Rotisserie Chicken from Costco and a salad and I would just pull it apart with my hands (after washing them of course) for a very easy dinner.
+The best before date is only one day after purchase, but I have eaten the chicken a few days after the best before date and didn't have problems.
 I think a lot of people pick these chickens up when they're out of ideas for dinner, have a busy night or need to find something that's quick, reasonably priced, reasonably healthy and easy.
 Costco probably has cooking these chickens down to a specific science to ensure they're cooked well so you also don't need to worry so much about your chicken being fully cooked.

-The Costco Kirkland Signature Rotisserie Chicken is definitely not your healthiest chicken option.
-You've got the fatty skin (which I love so much), the dark meat and the fact that there's added oil and high amounts of sodium.
-It's not the worst option for dinner or a meal but also not as healthy as some may think.
-There's also a few ingredients that I'm not in love with how they sound or their google description, like tetrapotassium pyrophosphate, silica and sodium triphosphate.
-A 100 gram serving which is not that much (at least in my opinion) is 140 calories, seven grams of fat, 18 grams of protein and 350 mg of sodium.
-The amount of calories, fat and sodium isn't outrageous at all if you only eat a 100 g serving.
-However it's pretty easy to eat three times that and consume a high amount of sodium and fat.
-I absolutely love that there's 18 grams of protein in one serving.
+The Costco Kirkland Signature Rotisserie Chicken definitely isn't your healthiest chicken option.
+You've got the fatty skin (which I love so much), the dark meat and the fact that there's added oil and a lot of sodium.
+It's not the worst option for a meal, but also not as healthy as some may think.
+There are also a few ingredients that I'm not in love with the sound or Google-sourced description of, like tetrapotassium pyrophosphate, silica and sodium triphosphate.
+A 100 gram serving, which isn't much in my opinion, contains 140 calories, seven grams of fat, 18 grams of protein and 350 milligrams of sodium.
+The quantities of calories, fat and sodium aren't outrageous if you only eat a 100 gram serving, but it's pretty easy to eat three times that much and consume a high amount of sodium and fat.
+I absolutely love that there are 18 grams of protein in one serving.
 I'm a big fan of protein because it's good for me and keeps me full for a longer period of time.